groupdocs-search/GroupDocs.Search-for-.NET/README.md

-## GroupDocs.Search for .NET

-This package contains [Examples](https://github.com/groupdocs-search/GroupDocs.Search-for-.NET/tree/master/Examples) and [Showcases](https://github.com/groupdocs-search/GroupDocs.Search-for-.NET/tree/master/Showcases/GroupDocs.Search-UI) for [GroupDocs.Search for .NET](https://products.groupdocs.com/search/net) that will help you in understanding the API's working and writing your own applications.
+# Document Indexing & Search API

-GroupDocs.Search for .NET API helps user to perform various search operations.
-It extracts text and metadata from different file formats and performs search over all user documents.
+[GroupDocs.Search for .NET](https://products.groupdocs.com/search/net) helps build reliable, smart and feature-rich search application for your end-users, supporting all popular document formats.
+It extracts text and metadata from different files and performs search over all documents.
 In order to make search process fast and accurate, index is created and documents are added to it.
 Hence all the search queries or advanced searches are performed over the index.

 <p align="center">